Trustroots/nostroots/docs/Events.md

     ["l", "8GM80000+", "open-location-code-prefix"],
     ["L", "open-location-code-prefix"],
     ["l", "8G000000+", "open-location-code-prefix"],
-    // The event can optionally include `t` tags to identify which hashtags are linked to this event ["t", "hitchmap"],
+    // OPTIONAL - The event can optionally include `t` tags to identify which hashtags are linked to this event ["L", "trustroots-circle"],
-    ["t", "map-notes"],
+    ["l", "hitchhikers"],
-    // The text that will appear in the link when this event is displayed ["sourceLinkLabel", "posted by @jdoe"],
+    // OPTIONAL - The text that will appear in the link when this event is displayed ["linkLabel", "posted by @jdoe"],
-    // The URL path to construct the link, the hostname is known according to the pubkey that published this event ["sourceLinkPath", "/point/123"]
+    // OPTIONAL - The URL path to construct the link, the hostname is known according to the pubkey that published this event ["linkPath", "/point/123"]
   ]
 }
 ```